-Solute flux pathways activated by hypotonic swelling permits intracellular osmotic materials efflux and restricts extracellular osmotic materials inflow, tending to restore cell volume to its original size (Vandenberg et al. 1996).
+and restricts extracellular osmotic materials inflow, tending to restore cell volume to its original size (Vandenberg et al. 1996).
 Na+ inflow may be, without exception, restricted and I{NaT} suppressed.
-Our experimental results are consistent to this deduction.

-Besides, the suppression of I{NaT} may results from a different mechanism.
-I{NaP} is enhanced by some factors and drugs such as ischemia, hypoxia, redox reaction, H2O2, NO, GSSG and Veratridine (Ju et al. 1996, Hammarstrom and Gage 1999, Ma et al. 2005, Saint 2006, Wang et al. 2007, Luo et al. 2007).
+Our experimental results are consistent with this deduction.
+Besides, the suppression of I{NaT} may result from a different mechanism.
+I{NaP} is enhanced by some factors and drugs such as ischemia, hypoxia, redox reaction, H2O2, NO, GSSG and veratridine (Ju et al. 1996, Hammarstrom and Gage 1999, Ma et al. 2005, Saint 2006, Luo et al. 2007, Wang et al. 2007).
 Some studies have revealed that intracellular Na+ concentration ([Na+]i) increases during myocardial ischemia due to persistent Na+ inflow (I{NaP}) (Williams et al. 2007).
 The increase of intracellular [Na+] may facilitate hypotonic swelling during the initial stage of myocardial ischemia (Qu et al. 1996).
 The increase of intracellular [Na+] decreases the [Na+] gradient difference between both sides of the cell membrane.
 Consequently, the I{NaT} would also be suppressed.

-But, why I{NaP} increased under this condition?
+Why I{NaP} is increased under these conditions?
 It is very likely that the adjusting mechanisms of intracellular signal transduction are activated during hypotonicity.
-Literatures have demonstrated that intracellular PKC and Ca2+/CaMKII systems are related to I{NaP} (Qu et al. 1996, Murray et al. 1997, Kim et al. 2004, Wagner et al. 2006).
-PKC activates the phosphorylation of serine and threonine located in the inactivation gate of sodium channels protein which conduces to inactivation loss and increases I{NaP} (Qu et al. 1996, Murray et al. 1997).
-CaM bonding with some motif at the C termination of sodium channels probably adjusts I{NaP} via Ca2+/CaMKII (Kim et al. 2004, Wagner et al. 2006).
+Previous papers have demonstrated that intracellular PKC and Ca2+/CaMKII systems are related to I{NaP} (Qu et al. 1996, Murray et al. 1997, Kim et al. 2004, Wagner et al. 2006).
+PKC activates the phosphorylation of serine and threonine located in the inactivation gate of sodium channels protein which leads to inactivation loss and increases I{NaP} (Qu et al. 1996, Murray et al. 1997).
+CaM binding to some motif at the C termination of sodium channels probably adjusts I{NaP} via Ca2+/CaMKII (Kim et al. 2004, Wagner et al. 2006).
 The present study revealed that BIM, Kn-93 and BAPTA weakened the I{NaP} induced by hypotonicity.
-These results not only indicate that PKC and Ca/CaMKII participate in the hypotonicity-adjusting process on I{NaP} , but also verify that intracellular Ca^{2+} is correlated to I{NaP} .
+These results not only indicate that PKC and Ca/CaMKII participate in the hypotonicity-adjusting process on I{NaP} , but also verify that intracellular Ca2+ is correlated to I{NaP} .
 The enhanced I{NaP} prolongs action potential duration, resulting in LQT3 symptom and other arrhythmia (Noble and Noble 2006).
 I{NaP} increases intracellular [Na+] and provokes reverse Na+/Ca2+ exchange which induces intracellular Ca2+ overload (Williams et al. 2007).
 I{NaP} and Ca2+ overload are important agents causing myocardial ischemia diseases and are related to arrhythmia (Noble and Noble 2006).
-Consequently, the blockage of I{NaP} would contribute to alleviation of ischemia damage.
-All of these experimental results may provide new perspectives for treating myocardial ischemia diseases.
+Consequently, the blockade of I{NaP} would contribute to alleviation of ischemia damage.
+All these experimental results may provide new perspectives for treating myocardial ischemia diseases.

-In conclusion, we maintain that hypotonicity decreases I{NaT} while increases I{NaP} simultaneously with an interconversion between them, these effects being reversible.
-TRPV4 and intracellular Ca2+, PKC and Ca/CaMKII participate in the hypotonic modifications on sodium currents in rat ventricullar myocytes.
+In conclusion, we demonstrated that hypotonicity decreases I{NaT} while I{NaP} increases simultaneously with an interconversion between them, these effects being reversible.
+TRPV4 and intracellular Ca2+, PKC and Ca/CaMKII participate in the hypotonic modifications of sodium currents in rat ventricular myocytes.